keithstric/nestjs-boilerplate/README.md

 #     # ######  ####    #    #####   #####     ######   ####  # ###### ###### #    # #      ###### #    #   #   ######
 ```

 This project is purely a boilerplate with no routes.
 It is meant to allow rapid deployment of a new API with all the base infrastructure of the application already in place and ready to start adding custom code and routes based on your requirements.
+This project is meant to be very un-opinionated and not force the audience into a certain technology or use of something that may not fit their particular use case.

 ## Project Goals

-* Basic NestJS implementation
+* Non-Opinionated Basic NestJS implementation
 * Provide some useful base features that can be used in any project
 * Speed up the process for spinning up a new API
 * Make it easy to find and arrange code